leonardfavre/Master_Thesis_sflizard/docs/sflizard.data_utils.md

     - n_rays (int): number of rays of stardist objects.
 Default to None.
     - distance (int): distance between two vertex to have an edge.
 Default to 45.
     - stardist_checkpoint (str): path to stardist checkpoint.
-    - image (np.ndarray): image.
+    - image (torch.Tensor): image.
 Default to None.
     - x_type (str): type of x : ll or ll+c or ll+x or ll+c+x or 4ll or 4ll+c.
 Default to "4ll".
     - consep_data (bool): if True, the data is from consep datset.
 Default to False.